 Historical Manuscript Collections

-The Historical Manuscripts Collection largely documents the history of Mississippi through such primary source materials as correspondence, business records, diaries, newspaper clippings, photographs, and scrapbooks.
-The Collection focuses largely upon prominent Mississippi politicians, the Civil War, the railroad and lumber industries, and local Hattiesburg organizations.
-Other Collection strengths include the civil rights movement, military history and the Southern cultural history.
+Historical Manuscripts largely document the history of Mississippi through such primary source materials as correspondence, business records, diaries, newspaper clippings, photographs, and scrapbooks.
+Holdings are particularly strong in Mississippi politics, the Civil War, the railroad and lumber industries, and local Hattiesburg organizations.
+Other strengths include the civil rights movement, military history and Southern cultural history.